robruf/thoughts/README.md

     Database: MongoDB
     Front end: Bootstrap 4 and a very little JQuery

-NOTE: package.json might contain unused dependencies - this is due to the app being currently under development
+NOTE: package.json might contain unused dependencies - this is due to the app being currently developed

 NOTE2: file keys.js not uploaded for obvious security reasons